hokevins/boilermaker/README.md

 sinon-as-promised - extends sinon with sugar for promises chai-enzyme - extends chai with some convenience functions for working with enzyme

 N.B: in particular, chai supports a wide ecosystem of extensions.
 If you find yourself writing verbose code in order to make a particular assertion, take a moment and see if someone's written a plugin that could make your life easier.
-Here's a full list of them! (http://chaijs.com/plugins/)
+Here's a full list of them. (http://chaijs.com/plugins/)

 ----------